Yunnan Spotlight Experiences

 Enjoy the mysterious Baisha Murals.
 Painted over 1,000 years ago, the murals display the life stories of China's main religions, including Confucianism, Taoism, and Tibetan Buddhism.

 Visit Baisha Naxi Embroidery Institute, the best ethnic embroidery institute in China.
-You will have an opportunity to learn how to make a cup mat with the traditional Naxi embroidery from a local master in the institute.
+You will have an opportunity to learn how to make a cup mat with the traditional Naxi embroidery.

 After the family visit, you will learn about the Naxi cooking culture.
 You will learn to make a Naxi pancake in a local restaurant run by a local family.
 A Naxi pancake is a popular food for the Naxi nationality.
 Locals call it Naxi baba.
 You will make your own Naxi baba as the main dish for your lunch.